smrg-lm/sc3/docs/source/intro/synthdef.rst

 they can be combined to create higher level signal processing algorithms that perform more complex tasks and this is done by creating synthdefs.

-When we define a synthdef using the language we are not creating an object in the server but a blueprint that will be sent to the server that in turn will use it to create synthesis nodes, which are some kind of higher level unit generators.
+When a synthdef is defined using the language no object is created in the server but a blueprint with the instructions to create that object that will be sent to the server which in turn will use it to create synthesis nodes.
+Synthesis nodes can be seen as some kind of higher level sound generators instances.
 Synthesis definitions are also non modifiable once the blueprint is in the server, although they can be overwritten.

 So far, ugens and synthdefs are static elements, in the sense that they can't